Future effective dates indicate the first term the

 (4.0 cr; Prereq-Min 30 cr or instructor consent; A-F or Aud, summer, offered periodically)

-Structure and cultural traditions surrounding resting places of the departed with emphasis on stratification, discrimination, cultural identity, identity tags, community integration as well as preservation issues, community history, and the business end of cemeteries.
+Structure and cultural traditions surrounding resting places of the departed, with emphasis on stratification, discrimination, cultural identity, identity tags, and community integration as well as preservation issues, community history, and the business end of cemeteries.
 Further emphasis on cemeteries in Duluth and surrounding areas within the context of broader movements.
 Exploring Duluth history becomes an essential part of the course.

 - Social Movements, Protest and Change